Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Instructions: How to Use a VPN on Android TV, Fire TV & Apple TV

 Choose a VPN with an app for your device.
-On streaming sticks and boxes, we enjoyed using ExpressVPN due to its better-designed apps.
+On streaming sticks and boxes, we enjoyed using ExpressVPN due to its well-designed apps.

 Install the VPN from your device’s app store.
 You’ll have to first sign up via desktop or mobile.